 8. Labor Can Be Harder Than You Think

 Giving birth has earned a legendary reputation over the years for being one of the most enduring experiences a woman will go through.
 But some women still underestimate just how tough it will be.
 Or they think they can handle pain better than other women do.

 Doulas can help get you through what might feel like the longest day of your life.
+Methods they use include aromatherapy, massage, music, and mantras.
 And that can be more than worth the money you’ll pay for their services.

 9. You Want To Use Less Medications